ilendl2/one-click-hugo/site/content/ministries/ministries.md

   to participate in our ministries.
 Our groups gather regularly to develop relationships, learn, serve, and just have fun.
 group:
+  - details: >-
-  - details: We have a number of activities that cater to Kids
+      We have a number of activities that cater to Kids.
+Take a look at our programs for kids & youth!
     link: /ministries/youth/
     title: Groups For Youth and Kids
   - details: >-